dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_5.md

 Yes, it is correct.

 It is slightly less optimal as it stops exploring when it sees _exactly_ the same state.
-Decreasing branches will be explore for longer (until they cannot fire anymore).
+Decreasing branches will be explored for longer (until they cannot fire anymore).

 > Assuming that the algorithm is correct, let us look at the automata returned by the algorithm.
 > - Is a sequence of transitions accepted by the automaton fireable from `M₀`?

-No, the automaton over-approximate the traces of the net.
+No, the automaton over-approximates the traces of the net.
 The problem occurs with acceleration.
-Acceleration makes a loop in the automaton but the automaton does not count how many time the loop needs to be executed.
+Acceleration makes a loop in the automaton but the automaton does not count how many times the loop needs to be executed.

 Consider the net:
 ```graphviz